saleor/saleor-docs/docs/dashboard/catalog/products.md

 To edit product details, click any field and start making changes.
 The _Save_ button in the footer will activate as soon as you have made amendments that need to be saved before exiting the page.

 :::tip Save it for later
-Do not remove a product if you want to remove it from your inventory temporarily.
+Do not remove a product if you want to hide it in your inventory temporarily.
 In that case, select the _Hidden_ option in the Visibility card, as described above.
 :::

 ### How to use the variant creator